Komalai/Komalai.github.io/README.md

 Day 8 of induction program .
 Today's auditorium session was confucted by Er.
 Kanwardeep Singh Kalra which was filled by both entertainment and knowledge.
 Sir has taught us about some triks of mathematics and science that all things that sir has taught us were like magic to us .Sir has counted us the total bones in our bodylike :-
 ![1000121044](https://github.com/user-attachments/assets/cb9c08d5-28b0-405f-9d30-97ebd984af38)
+sir has also introduced us to the various concepts of science like induction,confiction ,rain alarm,and many more other things with amazing experiments and examples.then further we have mantor interaction program

+# Date :- 22/07/24
+# Induction program

+Day 8 of induction program.here we have an auditorium session which was conducted by Mr. SB singh and Mr. Pushminder singh The whole lecture was revolving aroud self and self exploration.Msm has taught us that hoe self and self exploration is important and how we can be known about ourself.the next session was comducted by our seriors which was all about cosmic club.
+That how cosmic clib works what are its functions, under whoms supervision all the programs are held.And how we can be a part of cosmic club .

 # Date :- 24/07/24
 # Induction program